dotnet-foundation/foundation/guidance/new-projects.md

 When projects join the foundation, there are two ways that they can come in.

- - One is by the owners of the project signing a contribution agreement licensing the code to the .NET Foundation under the terms of the open source license and confirming that they have the rights to do that.
-This type of agreement is most common when projects have had a long history of being open source but wish to now be supported by the .NET Foundation.
+ - **License** - The first is for the maintainers of the project to sign a contribution agreement licensing the code to the .NET Foundation under the terms of the open source license and confirming that they have the rights to do that.
+This type of agreement is most common when projects have had a long history of being open source, with lots of contribution from many different individuals and the project community now wish to now be supported by the .NET Foundation.

- - The other is to assign the copyright of the project to the .NET Foundation and confirm that they have the rights to do this.
-This type of agreement is usually used when releasing something as open source for the first time or by a project that has had a high degree of control over contributions in the past.
+ - **Assignment** - The other is to assign the copyright of the project to the .NET Foundation and confirm that they have the rights to do this.
+This type of agreement is usually used when releasing something as open source for the first time or by a project that has had a high degree of control over contributions to the existing project in the past.

-When you contact the .NET Foundation, they will help you decide which type of agreement is most likely to suit you.
+When you contact the .NET Foundation, they will help you decide which type of agreement is most likely to suit you based on your needs.

 When on-boarding a project into the .NET Foundation, we typically go through the following steps to make sure everything is set up properly.
 Feel free